mbenetti/CRISP-DM-Rossmann/README.md

 *http://127.0.0.1:8888/?token=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX*

 ***
-## Option 3: Uaw Binder notebook in the cloud.
+## Option 3: Use Binder notebook in the cloud.

 Click in the folowing icon to open the notebook.---> [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/mbenetti/CRISP-DM-Rossmann/master) This will create a new instance of the notebook for you.
 Only need to upload the files you want to run.

-Click the folowing link and the all will be set up.
+Finally, clicking the folowing link, all will be set up.
 Just open the notebook.

 https://hub.gke.mybinder.org/user/mbenetti-crisp-dm-rossmann-t936poaq/tree/work